stonecoldpat/anonymousvoting/README.md

 All communication must be public and authentication between the participants, and  a public bulletin board should be available to store the eligibility white list, voting keys and votes.

-Ethereum's underlying peer to peer network provides the public (and authenticated) communication channel, and its blockchain provides an immutable public ledger to store the voting information.
+Ethereum's underlying peer to peer network provides the public communication channel.
+All communication is authenticated as transactions are signed by Ethereum addresses.
+The blockchain provides an immutable public ledger to store the voting information.

 Furthermore, Ethereum is a platform for 'Smart Contracts' that requires the peer to peer network, the economic majority, and the majority of miners to reach consensus on a program's execution.
 This allows the Smart Contract that governs the Open Vote Network to self-enforce the execution of the protocol, and allow anyone to verify that the protocol has executed correctly.